Kyle-Verhoog/cs452/docs/k1-bzpart.md

 ## Tid

-Tids are the unique identifiers for tasks tracked as unsigned ints.
-Every task has a unique Tid, and currently all zombie tasks return the Tid upon exiting.
-Tids are identified by a version number indentified by the upper 16 bits, and an id by the last 16 bits.
+Tids are the unique identifiers for tasks tracked as unsigned 32-bit integers.
+Every task has a unique tid, and currently all zombie tasks return the rid upon exiting.
+The upper 16 bits of the tid represent a version number and the lower 16 bits represent an id.
 All tids start at version 0.

+For example, tid `0x0000|0001` represents a task with id `1` and version `0`.

 ```
 Tid: 0x 0000 | 0001
 ```

-We can mask the upper bits to obtain the id: Tid_id = Tid & 0xffff We can mask the lower bits and shift to obtain the version: Tid_ver = (Tid >> 16) & 0xffff
+We can mask the lower bits to obtain the id: `Tid_id = Tid & 0xffff` We can shift the upper bits and mask to obtain the version: `Tid_ver = (Tid >> 16) & 0xffff`

 ## TidTracker

-The TidTracker is a distributer which distributes unique Tids upon request.
+The TidTracker is a distributer which distributes unique tids upon request.
 The tids are pre-generated when the kernel starts running.
 Tids are re-used (with an incremented version) when a task exits and the Tid is returned to the distributer for re-use.
-When the distributer runs out of Tids, likely either two things have happened:
+When the distributer runs out of tids, likely either two things have happened:
 - All tids are in use
-- The use of a Tid has exceeded 2^16 re-issues in which an overflow may cause undefined behaviours
+- The use of a tid has exceeded $$2^16$$ re-issues in which an overflow may cause undefined behaviours

 The TidTracker uses a circular buffer, prefilled with some maximum number of Tids allowed to be allocated to tasks at once.
 When a task is created, the kernel requests for a Tid using tt_get() from the TidTracker.
 The tracker then takes the first tid from the queue, pops it and gives it to the kernel.
 When the task exits, the kernel calls tt_return to return the tid to the tracker.
 The tracker appends 1 << 16 to the tid, and inserts to the end of the buffer.

 ```
 int tid = tt_get(&tid_tracker);